• Skip to primary navigation

 Can I add protein to make this a complete meal?

-Yes, adding marinated grilled tofu, shrimp, chicken, or edamame complements the salad perfectly and increases its heartiness.
+Yes, adding marinated grilled tofu, shrimp, chicken, or edamame goes with the salad perfectly and increases its heartiness.
 Prepare the protein separately and toss it in just before serving.

 What substitutions can I make if I’m gluten-free or vegan?